 (14)(a) Parties may seek judicial review of the final order under ORS 183.484.
 Judicial review may be obtained by filing a petition for review within 60 days of service of the final order with the Marion County Circuit Court or with the Circuit Court for the County where the party resides.

-(b) OAR 137-004-0080, a request reconsideration of the final order by the Superintendent
+(b) Pursuant to OAR 137-004-0080 and ORS 183.484(2), a party to the complaint may request reconsideration of the final order by the Superintendent within 60 days after the date of the order.
+Except as provided in this subsection, the Superintendent and a party seeking reconsideration shall follow the procedure for reconsideration described in OAR 137-004-0080.(c) Notwithstanding OAR 137-004-0080, the Superintendent may not stay a final order upon request by a party and any party subject to Corrective Action resulting from the order must commence the Corrective Action according to the final order.

 (15) Corrective action ordered by the Superintendent must be completed within the timelines established in the final order unless another time period is specified by the Department.